JMitander/0xBuilder/readme.md

 - [License](#license)
 - [Disclaimer](#disclaimer)

 ## Introduction

 **0xBuilder** is an advanced Ethereum trading bot designed for high-frequency trading and MEV (Maximal Extractable Value) opportunities.
-It implements strategies like front-running, back-running, sandwich attacks, and flashloan executions using Python, Geth, Remix, and AsyncWeb3.py.
+It implements strategies like front-running, back-running, sandwich attacks, and flashloan executions using both Python and JavaScript.
 The bot continuously monitors the Ethereum mempool for profitable transactions and executes trades automatically.

 The bot is highly configurable, allowing users to adjust parameters, strategies, and risk levels based on their preferences.
 It supports multiple wallets, tokens, and trading pairs, with real-time market analysis and safety checks.
 The bot can be run on any Ethereum-compatible network, with support for various APIs and external data sources.